open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 Uses release branch naming convention `release/v*`.

-The specifics below depend a lot on your specific version bumping needs.
+The specifics below depend a lot on your specific version updating needs.

 For OpenTelemetry Java repositories, the version in `main` always ends with `-SNAPSHOT`, so preparing the release branch involves

 * removing `-SNAPSHOT` from the version on the release branch (e.g. updating the version from `1.2.0-SNAPSHOT` to `1.2.0`)
-* bumping the version to the next `-SNAPSHOT` on `main` (e.g. updating the version from `1.2.0-SNAPSHOT` to `1.3.0-SNAPSHOT`)
+* updating the version to the next `-SNAPSHOT` on `main` (e.g. updating the version from `1.2.0-SNAPSHOT` to `1.3.0-SNAPSHOT`)

 ```yaml